Elering/estfeed-datahub-docs/eng/12-metering-data.md

 The metering point operator determines the active energy amounts in its metering points and transmits two-way hourly active energy amount data to the Datahub.

-The aggregator transmits the energy amounts of reduced consumption.
+The aggregator transmits the energy quantities of demand response management.

 Metering point operators transmit metering data per metering point under the following conditions: